-The bill would permit the Commissioner to suspend or revoke a reinsurer's accreditation or certification under certain circumstances.
-The Commissioner would be required to give notice and opportunity for a hearing to the reinsurer, prior to suspension or revocation.
-A suspension or revocation would not take effect until after the Commissioner's order on a hearing, unless the reinsurer waives the right to a hearing; the order is based on a regulatory action by the reinsurer's domiciliary jurisdiction, or the reinsurer voluntarilv surrendered or terminated the ability to transact insurance or domiciliary jurisdiction; reinsurance in the or the Commissioner finds an emergency requires immediate action.
-Additionally, reinsurance credit would not be permitted after the date of revocation or suspension, except to the extent the reinsurer's obligations under the contract are secured.
+The bill permits the Commissioner to suspend or revoke a reinsurer's accreditation or certification under certain circumstances.
+The Commissioner is required to give notice and opportunity for a hearing to the reinsurer, prior to suspension or revocation.
+A suspension or revocation will not take effect until after the Commissioner's order on a hearing, unless the reinsurer waives the right to a hearing; the order is based on a regulatory action by the reinsurer's domiciliary jurisdiction or the reinsurer voluntarily surrendered or terminated the ability to transact insurance or reinsurance in the domiciliary jurisdiction; or the Commissioner finds an emergency requires immediate action.
+Additionally, reinsurance credit is not permitted after the date of revocation or suspension, except to the extent the reinsurer's obligations under the contract are secured.